 What are companies for?
 What is their purpose?
 This may seem like an odd question to be asking at these challenging times, but I think it is one of the most important questions we should be asking as a society, and it is more relevant than ever right now.
 Bear with me for a second, and I will explain why.

-Since Milton Friedman’s landmark article in 1970, the main consensus in the neoliberal economics doctrine has been that companies exist for the sole purpose of maximizing benefit for their shareholders, for that and for nothing else.
+Since Milton Friedman’s landmark article in 1970, the main consensus in the neoliberal economics doctrine has been that companies exist for the sole purpose of maximising benefit for their shareholders, for that and for nothing else.

 The good news is that a new economics is possible, and we can all build it together.
 Corporations are an important part of the solution.

 Many CEOs and company owners have realized that the way this is going it is not sustainable, neither for society in general nor for themselves and their companies, and they have started to react.
-Last summer, 181 CEOs of some of the most important companies in the US signed the Statement on the Purpose of a Corporation, whereby they distanced themselves from the doctrine of profit maximization for shareholders only, to embrace the idea that their corporations are committed to all their stakeholders: consumers, employees, suppliers, society as a whole and, of course, the shareholders and owners of the company.
+Last summer, 181 CEOs of some of the most important companies in the US signed the Statement on the Purpose of a Corporation, whereby they distanced themselves from the doctrine of profit maximisation for shareholders only to embrace the idea that their corporations are committed to all their stakeholders: consumers, employees, suppliers, society as a whole and, of course, the shareholders and owners of the company.

 Around the same dates, a similar initiative was signed, this time in France, by 34 global multinational companies under the auspices of the OECD.

 The Business for Inclusive Growth, or B4IG, is a pledge from these companies to reduce territorial inequalities, provide equal opportunities to all, promote diversity and inclusion and reduce gender inequality.